drotek/Docs-Pixhawk3Pro/en/main-devices/power-supply/pmu.md

 Along with the numerous drone parts Drotek is selling, Drotek has developed a couple of boards related to the power management operation inside of embedded electronics in general.
 At the end of this year 2017, Drotek created a new power management unit, built to provide a solid and reliable power supply for as many projects as possible.

-Designed to perform with drones, it is plug-and-play with the [Pixhawk 3 PRO autopilot](https://pixhawk.drotek.com/en/) that Drotek released the same year 2017.
+Designed to perform with drones, it is plug-and-play with the Pixhawk 3 PRO autopilot that Drotek released the same year.

 You will find more information on this [page](https://drotek.gitbooks.io/power-management-unit-user-guide/).